 And that's the solution to the problem.

-Liberals is liberalism promises endless benefits, endless utopia, and all the people who bought into it and believed it over the last five years, particularly are being asked now to give it back.
+Liberalism promises endless benefits, endless utopia, and all the people who bought into it and believed it over the last five years, particularly, are being asked now to give it back because the liberals just don't have the money to keep it going.

-They've taxed everybody beyond their ability to significantly raise anybody's taxes anymore except the poor.
+They've taxed everybody beyond their ability to significantly raise anybody's taxes anymore, except the poor.

 They haven't taxed the poor, and now they're doing it.